 We admit it — insurance can be confusing.
 Our Agents often get questions from consumers who want to get a better understanding of their insurance.
 And we encourage questions – because the more you know, the better choices you will make to ensure you have the right coverage for you and your family, and that you can get the full benefits of your coverage when you need it most.
 You can also help lower your rates by making informed decisions.

-To help us all get a better understanding of how auto insurance rates are determined, I spoke with Daniel Oh, Pricing Director for Allstate Insurance Company of Canada.
+To help us all get a better understanding of how auto insurance rates are determined, I spoke with Daniel Oh, Director of Pricing and Product Management for Allstate Insurance Company of Canada.
 His team analyzes data and information, such as past claims and trends, to help make predictions on future claims activity and what we’ll need to collect in premiums to ensure all our customers are well protected.
 Here’s what I learned.

-There are two main categories an insurer considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, and the car itself.
+There are three main categories an insurer considers when calculating an auto insurance quote: the drivers insured to drive the vehicle, socioeconomic factors, and the car itself.

 Generally, the better the driver’s driving record, the lower the rates.
-Insurance companies will consider the record of each person in the household who is a driver of any car described by your policy, including the number of driver violations received, as well as the number of years he or she has been licensed and collision-free.
-Speeding tickets, impaired and distracted driving charges, and collisions will most likely result in higher premiums.
+Insurance companies may consider the record of each person in the household who is a driver of any car described by your policy, including the number of driver violations received, as well as the number of years they’ve been licensed and collision-free.
+Speeding tickets, impaired and distracted driving charges, and collisions could result in higher premiums.
 In fact, it can sometimes take up to 10 years for your record to be considered clean by insurers.
-Driving safely; avoiding any traffic violations and collisions can help keep your rates low.
+So, drive safely, avoiding traffic violations and collisions.

 How often and how far you drive your vehicle is factored into your insurance premium calculation.
 Generally, as usage increases, so does the potential of being involved in a collision.
 The greater the potential of being in a collision, the higher the premium you may be required to pay.